 Pellets are predominantly made from hay.
 They are a different food source and depending on what hay they are made from will determine nutrient/fat values.

 Pellets are made to include vitamins and minerals that are not found in hay and that will allow your guinea pig to have a healthy full diet.
 These include Vitamins A, B-12, C, D and E as well as minerals such as Phosphorous, Niacin, Selenium and Biotin.

-There is a stong angument that if your piggies have a good source of hay and fresh vegetable/fruit/grass combinations daily that they do not require pellets.
-However pellets provide variety and interest to your piggie as well as supplimenting additional vitamins that may be missed.
+There is a strong argument that if your piggies have a good source of hay and fresh vegetable/fruit/grass combinations daily that they do not require pellets.
+However pellets provide variety and interest to your piggie as well as supplementing additional vitamins that may be missed.

 If the pellets are made from Timothy hay then you do not need to be as restrictive on them.